 Conversational AI is used to take the customer request and extract an intent – the essence of the ask.
 The conversational design will determine what will happen once an intent is identified.
 Conversational designers can build in a data look-up (i.e., show me my account balance), or craft an answer based on a knowledge base.

 A conversational AI model has a very narrow focus (typically) — so it can respond to questions within that one domain.
 Generative AI models are bigger; they have billions of parameters well above typical conversational AI models — so they can understand a larger scope of language.
 It’s like responding to an essay question about a book after reading a single page (or chapter) versus responding to an essay question after reading the entire book, the author’s biography, the history behind the book and other reviews of the book.

-The problem with shifting attention fully to generative AI is that the ability to deploy a bot that can have a fun conversation about a multitude of topics won’t solve the problems that real customers bring to the contact center.
+The problem with shifting attention fully to Generative AI is that the ability to deploy a bot that can have a fun conversation about a multitude of topics won’t solve the problems that real customers bring to the contact centre.
 A more fluid conversation won’t overcome issues that customers have experienced through use of chatbots.